jeliastam/Resume/README.md

 jeliastam@gmail.com

-# Experience
+## Experience

 Simply Interactive Inc - Software Engineer
 Seaport, Boston, MA
 March 2014 – November 2016

-Maintained and improved in-house CMS, also contributed greatly to complete CMS overhaul Worked with a small engineering team (5 max) to meet tight deadlines to push production code for demanding clients such as Walmart, Amazon, AT&T and Asurion
+* Maintained and improved in-house CMS, also contributed greatly to complete CMS overhaul
+* Worked with a small engineering team (5 max) to meet tight deadlines to push production code for demanding clients such as Walmart, Amazon, AT&T and Asurion
-Worked independently on large projects requiring full LAMP stack knowledge Redesigned multiple sites to be completely responsive and mobile-friendly Transformed a static asset and project management spreadsheet into a fully-automated tracking, reporting and invoicing system, through the use of Google’s Apps Script, complete with efficiency tracking and a “high-score” scrolling marquee for employee motivation
+* Worked independently on large projects requiring full LAMP stack knowledge - [Example Work](https://github.com/jeliastam/Resume/tree/master/full%20stack%20tools)
+* Redesigned multiple sites to be completely responsive and mobile-friendly - [Example of redesign](http://asurion-att.siiguides.com) - [Example of complete rebuild](http://walmart-guides.siiguides.com/us/en/)
+* Transformed a static asset and project management spreadsheet into a fully-automated tracking, reporting and invoicing system, through the use of Google’s Apps Script, complete with efficiency tracking and a “high-score” scrolling marquee for employee motivation [Example scripts](GITHUB LINK HERE)

 Cream, a creative assembly - Founder
 Brighton, MA
 April 2013 – December 2014

-Roles ranged from Test Engineer to Team Leader as I applied myself where needed to vet contractor-submitted code or develop features independently
+* Roles ranged from Test Engineer to Team Leader as I applied myself where needed to vet contractor-submitted code or develop features independently
-Managed dynamic groups of subcontractors working in collaboration to meet and surpass clients’ expectations while maintaining budget and resource limitations
+* Managed dynamic groups of subcontractors working in collaboration to meet and surpass clients’ expectations while maintaining budget and resource limitations
-Interacted, in person, with clients to clearly and accurately convey their specific needs, hopes and aspirations to our design and development team to minimize confusion and promote efficiency
+* Interacted, in person, with clients to clearly and accurately convey their specific needs, hopes and aspirations to our design and development team to minimize confusion and promote efficiency

 JE 3D – Freelance web design and development
 Boston, MA / San José del Cabo, Mexico
 August 2011 – April 2013

-Identified and pursued new clients through word-of-mouth marketing and local advertising Worked with high-profile clients such as Puerto Los Cabos(PLC) and Snell Real Estate Independently managed and executed the migration of an exterior site into the main PLC domain
+* Identified and pursued new clients through word-of-mouth marketing and local advertising
+* Worked with high-profile clients such as Puerto Los Cabos(PLC) and Snell Real Estate
+* Independently managed and executed the migration of an exterior site into the main PLC domain

-# Skills
+## Skills

-Strict organizational regimen
+* Strict organizational regimen
-Insatiable appetite for learning
+* Insatiable appetite for learning
-Unafraid of innovative and experimental solutions Motivated and efficient worker in group and independent environments Excellent critical thinker and problem solver Cooperative and engaging personality
+* Unafraid of innovative and experimental solutions
+* Motivated and efficient worker in group and independent environments
+* Excellent critical thinker and problem solver
+* Cooperative and engaging personality

-# Languages
+## Languages

-HTML, JavaScript, PHP, CSS, Apache, SQL, Handlebars.js, Blade, Python, C#
+HTML, JavaScript, PHP, CSS, Apache, SQL, Handlebars.js, Blade, Python, C#, Markdown

-# Frameworks
+## Frameworks

 Wordpress, Laravel, Bootstrap, AngularJS

-# Environments
+## Environments

 OS X, Linux, Windows 7/8/10

-# Education
+## Education

+Harvard University Extension School
+Cambridge, MA
-Harvard University Extension School                                                 		       September 2015 – Present Cambridge, MA
+September 2015 – Present

-Pursuing a Graduate Certificate in Software Engineering 8 completed credits with a 98.75% in “Software Testing and Test-Driven Development”
+* Pursuing a Graduate Certificate in Software Engineering
+* 8 completed credits with a 98.75% in “Software Testing and Test-Driven Development”

-California State Polytechnic University at San Luis Obispo                                       September 2006 – May 2007 San Luis Obispo, CA
+California State Polytechnic University at San Luis Obispo
+San Luis Obispo, CA
+September 2006 – May 2007

-Pursued a degree in Electrical Engineering
+* Pursued a degree in Electrical Engineering